libsdl-org/SDL_shader_tools/docs/README-SDL_gpu.md

 ## Questions?
 Comments?
 Complaints?

-File them at the [current issue tracker](https://github.com/icculus/SDL/issues/new).
+File GPU API bugs and feedback at the [SDL issue tracker](https://github.com/libsdl-org/SDL/issues/new).

-The API will eventually merge with mainline SDL, and the shader tools will migrate to SDL's github organization, but for now, this is where the magic happens.
+For shader language and bytecode stuff, use the [SDL_shader_tools issue tracker](https://github.com/libsdl-org/SDL_shader_tools/issues/new).